In theory, many things can kill a SaaS startup after $4m-$5m ARR

 “You’ll see,” they say.
 “I have so many companies in my portfolio that totally stalled out at $20m ARR”.

 It’s not leads and sales and marketing.
 Sometimes it is, yes.
 But once you have a brand, one way or another, the leads come.
-Not enough.
+Often not enough of them.
 But they do come.
 And the sales team, even if they are imperfect, gets pretty good at selling a product after they’ve been doing it for a while.

 Turns out it’s always the same root cause.

 The ones that stall out at $20m ARR, or thereafter?
 They all aren’t beloved products.
-They all have low NPS.
+They all have low NPS, or at least, relatively high churn and low NRR.
 They all have brands, yes.
 But the customers are really only behaviorally loyal — see more on this critical point here.
 The customers use the product because they have to.
 Not because they love to.
 It’s what we use for sales automation of a certain process.
 Or marketing automation of a certain process, they say.
 We use it.
 But.
 It goes down all the time.
 But.
 It’s really dated.
 But.
 No one ever gets back to our calls.
 But.
 It doesn’t have core competitive features.
 But.
 No one ever comes and visits us and truly solves our problems.

 Because what happens is, just as you finally go from Mini-Brand to Real Brand, you start to get into every deal.
 That’s when it actually gets easier on many levels, usually around $10m ARR or so, whenever you have a true brand (more that here).
 Then every prospect has heard of you.
 They all at least want to kick the tires.